sec-consult/msiscan/README.md

 Now scan the result for unusual colors (red) for quick wins.
 Advise: If there is something red, repair it with ProcMon and do the manual approach.

 There will be errors.
 Just ignore them.
-The analysis tries to continue of possible.
+The analysis tries to continue if possible.

 If you see a red line in the beginning `Repairmode disabled ...`, you will not be able to trigger the repair function.